 Borrowers do not have to refinance all of their student loans together.
 Student loan refinance lenders will allow borrowers to choose the specific loans that they want included in the refinance.

 In fact, only refinancing certain loans can often be very advantageous.
-The best way to illustrate this is a simple example:
+The following example is probably the best way to illustrate this concept.

 Student Loan Refinance Example